Daniel F - Research Program Mentor | Polygence

 Norms of Cooperation: Politics and Science

 Much of American society holds scientific practice and debate as the gold standard for objective and successful cooperation.
 By contrast, American political life is considered an abject failure: divisive, polarized, and gridlocked.
 What explains this discrepancy and is it accurate?
 Are the motivations of scientists or their subject matter what accounts for their comparative success?
-Are structural features of scientific practice or its norms responsible for this percieved discrepancy?
+Are structural features of scientific practice or its norms responsible for this perceived discrepancy?
 What can the political sphere learn from scientific practice?

 Languages I know